-Even using safety measures and the right technique, injuries still happen from time to time.
-Up to 70% of runners get hurt every year, and while we don’t want you to be one of them, if you do get injured make sure you:
+Even when using safety measures and the right technique, injuries still happen from time to time.
+Dr. Moralle shares that up to 70% of runners get hurt every year.
+If you do get injured, make sure you:

 - Don’t run through the pain

 - Don’t use heat following an injury